Mastering quality management in laboratory environments: 12 essential techniques for 2024

-The laboratory produces many forms of information, including QC test results, maintenance reports, and other data.
+The laboratory produces many forms of information, including lab quality control test results, maintenance reports, and other data.
 Along with that, the lab processes patient information such as medical exams, results, and more.
 This data needs to be managed in a way that ensures all information is accurate, secure, confidential, and accessible to individuals with the right privileges, such as lab managers and leadership.

 7. Documents & records

 Documents are a similar concept to information management, and there’s a significant overlap between these categories.
 One of the most essential groups of laboratory quality control documents is the standard operating procedure (SOP) that creates a standard for each process.
 Documents need to be available at the point of work, maintained, accurate, and secure.
 Finding the right document management software should be a mission-critical focus for any growth-oriented life sciences company.

 8. Occurrence management

 Assessment involves comparing laboratory performance to internal standards for quality or external data sets, such as industry benchmarks.
-Assessments include the activities of lab or QC managers, internal auditors, or external inspectors.
+Laboratory quality control assessments include the activities of lab or QC managers, internal auditors, or external inspectors.

 10. Process improvement

 A quality management system should support the continuous improvement of laboratory processes, and quality control in a laboratory.
-Components of the QMS which support improvement can include quality assurance, quality control, and CAPA (occurrence management).
+Components of the QMS which support improvement can include quality assurance, lab quality control, and CAPA (occurrence management).
 We recommend investing in training management software to build and activate major improvements to internal processes.